gabelivan/wp-asset-clean-up/readme.txt

 Make your website load FASTER by preventing specific scripts (.JS) & styles (.CSS) from loading on pages/posts and home page

 == Description ==
-* Make your web pages load FASTER with "WP Asset Clean Up"
+* Make your web pages load FASTER with "WP Asset CleanUp"
 * Faster page load = Happier Visitors = More Conversions

 There are often times when you are using a theme and a number of plugins which are enabled and run on the same page.
 However, you don't need to use all of them and to improve the speed of your website and make the HTML source code cleaner (convenient for debugging purposes), it's better to prevent those styles and scripts from loading.

 For instance, you might use a plugin that generates contact forms and it loads its assets (.CSS and .JS files) in every page of your website instead of doing it only in the /contact page (if that's the only place where you need it).

-WP Asset Clean Up scans your page and detects all the assets that are loaded.
+WP Asset CleanUp scans your page and detects all the assets that are loaded.
 All you have to do when editing a page/post is just to select the ones you DO NOT wish to load.

 = This plugin's benefits include =
 * Decreases number of HTTP requests loaded (important for faster load)